codefellows-seattle-javascript-401d23/13-14-relationship-mapping/README 2.md

 - the route should delete a note with the given id
 - on success this should return a 204 status code with no content in the body
 - on failure due to lack of id in the query respond with a 400 status code
-- on failure due to a resouce with that id not existing respond with a 404 status code
+- on failure due to a resource with that id not existing respond with a 404 status code

 ## Change Log
 04-30-2018 4:59pm - Scaffolding was completed